 Well for Jack I didn’t have to look so hard.
 It turns out that somewhere on both our CVs (I know he no longer needs one) it says ‘Teacher’.
 Yes both of us are teachers and to be precise, English language teachers.
 That is not all as we both left the class to do other things with our lives.
 He became a businessman and a billionaire while at it and since I have the time to blog about this you can tell I am neither a billionaire nor a serious entrepreneur.

-I am just waiting for him to send me the secret formula and if he is too lazy he can just send me the $3m.
-He can keep the rest of the rest of the $19.something million (I am an English not Maths teacher).
+I am just waiting for him to send me the secret formula and if he is too busy he can just send me the $3m.
+I won’t complain.
+He can keep the rest of the $19.something million (I am an English not Maths teacher).
 Hey, Jack I am refreshing my browser looking for a sign from you.
 Thanks in advance.